blackchip-org/lfs-rpm/README.md

 ## tl;dr

 If you are lucky and cross your fingers the entire system can be built and booted with the following three commands:

 ### `./lfs build-all`

 This downloads all the necessary source files and builds them using podman.
 This will take some time.
-Here are the timing results from my personal desktop with an Intel i7-7700 CPU, SSD hard drive, 16 GiB of memory, default podman configuration, and `make -j8`:
+Here are the timing results from my personal desktop with an Intel i7-7700 CPU, SSD hard drive, 16 GiB of memory, default podman configuration, and *make -j8*:

 ```
 real	118m7.072s
 ```

-Once done, the root filesystem can be found at `build/stage2/stage2.tar.gz` and the kernel at `build/boot`.
+Once done, the root filesystem can be found at *build/stage2/stage2.tar.gz* and the kernel at *build/boot*.

 ### `./lfs mkimage`

-We now have to convert the tarball to a filesystem image.
-This requires root privileges as we need to temporarily mount the image to copy in the filesystem.
+The tarball now has to be converted to a filesystem image.
+This requires root privileges as it is necessary to temporarily mount the image to copy in the filesystem.
 Run this command and enter in your password if prompted.
-The root filesystem image will now be at `build/lfs-${lfs_version}-root.img`
+The root filesystem image will now be at *build/lfs-${lfs_version}-root.img*

 ### `./lfs boot`

 This tests the newly created image in a QEMU virtual machine.
-Login with user `lfs` and you should then be at a bash prompt.
-To exit the virtual machine, enter in `Control-a c` to get to the qemu prompt and then type in `quit`.
+Login with user *lfs* and you should then be at a bash prompt.
+To exit the virtual machine, enter in *Control-a c* to get to the qemu prompt and then type in *quit*.

 ## Build Process

 The build is split into four separate stages which correspond to chapters in the [LFS](https://www.linuxfromscratch.org/) book.
 Those stages are:

 - stage1a: [Chapter 5](https://linuxfromscratch.org/lfs/view/stable-systemd/chapter05/introduction.html), Compiling a Cross-Toolchain
 - stage1b: [Chapter 6](https://linuxfromscratch.org/lfs/view/stable-systemd/chapter06/introduction.html), Cross Compiling Temporary Tools
 - stage1c: [Chapter 7](https://linuxfromscratch.org/lfs/view/stable-systemd/chapter07/introduction.html), Entering Chroot and Building Additional Temporary Tools
 - stage2: [Chapter 8](https://linuxfromscratch.org/lfs/view/stable-systemd/chapter08/introduction.html), Installing Basic System Software

 The chapter breaks provide natural "save points" in the build process.
 Each